openethereum/openethereum.github.io/Backing-up-&-Restoring.md

+---
-# Backing up and Restoring
+title: Backing up and Restoring
+---

 It's generally sensible to back up your keys and recovery phrases.